Limenius/ReactRenderer/README.md

 );
 ```

-Make sure you use the same identifier here (`MySharedReduxStore`) as you used in your twig file to set up the store.
+Make sure you use the same identifier here (`MySharedReduxStore`) as you used in your Twig file to set up the store.

 You have an example in the [Sandbox](https://github.com/Limenius/symfony-react-sandbox).